christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).
 -   Vespasian: Vas/Bas was the royal abbreviation for the Greek word Basilius which = King, and Pasis means "all" in Greek as in Pan.
-"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings".
+"Vespasian" = "King of All", or "King of Everything" which is a claim to the title "King of Kings" (Shahanshah).
 Another option: Vas/Bas = King, and -asian = "of Asia" or "the Asian".
 Vespasian = "The King of Asia".

 2.1 Biblical Figures

 The genealogies in Genesis match the Bosporan king list when translated via Greek phonetic equivalents.

--   Adam = Adamas (Greek “unconquerable”) = title of Asander.
+-   Adam = Ateas.
+Ata in Scythian means "father, ancestor".
 -   Noah = Noas (Bosporan king, 1st c.
 CE also known as Tothorses). ΝΩΑΣ (Noas) is a direct Greek rendering of the Hebrew נֹחַ (Noach).
 -   Abraham = Abraamios (a Thracian king in Crimea, known from inscriptions), the father of Issac.
 Abraamios derives from Ab = Father (Semitic) + Raham = Arya (Sanskrit/Persian: "Noble") + Aram (the name for the land of the Arameans, a steppe-derived people).
 Abraham = Ab-Raham = "Father of the Aryans" or "Father of the Noble Ones".
 Related to Brahmin (Brahama) -> Ibrahim -> Abraham.
 A(Braha)m(in).
 Lord Rama (the greatest and seventh incarnation of God, hero of the Ramayana, protector of Dharma) in the ancient Vedas derives from this.
 -   Isaac = Isaakos (Greek form of “Isaac”) = Iesas (Bosporan prince).
 Also, remove the Hebrew theophoric Y- = -tzak = Hebrew rendering of Sacae (Scythians).
 -   Jacob = Iakobos = a known Bosporan ambassador to Rome.
 -   The 12 tribes = the 12 clans of the Sarmatian federation around the Sea of Azov.
--   King David = Diodotos (Bactrian king) = David in Hebrew.
-Diodotos means "God-given" – identical to Hebrew David ("beloved" but also "given").
+-   King David = Diodotos (Bactrian king).
+Dwd = Diodotus (given by Zeus) in abbreviated form.
+The Greek Diodotus = Dio (Zeus) + dotus (given).
+The Hebrew Dwd is the same as the Thracian Dod (god), as in Dodona (oracle of Zeus).
 -   Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.
 He shows up in a number of religions: In Zoroastrianism he is Manushchihr, in Hinuduisn he is Manu, in Judaism he is Moses, in Norse mythology he is Mannus, etc.
 -   Solomon = Sol-Amūn or "Sun of Amun" which is a direct parallel to "Zeus-Ammon", a title Alexander carried.
 Also, Solemos is a Greek name for a Bosporan governor.